Oleg52/ModToolDocs/docs/stuff/overview.md

 ![Img2](/assets/images/stuff/img02.png)

-'Toggle snow' option was supposed to disable snow in the online mode, but since tool cannot be used in online mode anymore, it will be removed soon.

 'Unlock featues' is automatically applied when Dev Mode is enabled.
 List of features is present on the [Dev Mode](/global/dev-mode) page.

 'Map Auto Save' allows to automatically save map to the file in the specified directory.